45–65 lbs. (male)

 1. Key Characteristics

 These happy-go-lucky dogs have a muscular body and a wedge-shaped head.
 The nose is black, liver or brown.
-The almond-shaped eyes are dark, and the erect ears are triangular in shape.
+The almond-shaped eyes are dark, and the erect ears are triangular.
 The long tail is covered with fur and usually curls over the back.

 2. Where They Came From